-Understanding what a framework in software is can significantly enhance your development capabilities, allowing you to leverage existing solutions for common problems.
-This article delves into the definition, benefits, and examples of frameworks to give you a comprehensive understanding of their role in software development.
+Understanding what is a framework in software is can significantly enhance your development capabilities, allowing you to leverage existing solutions for common problems.
+This MOR Software's article delves into the definition, benefits, and examples of frameworks to give you a comprehensive understanding of their role in software development.

-programming framework is a set of pre-written code that provides a structured foundation for developing software applications.
+A programming framework is a set of pre-written code that provides a structured foundation for enterprise software development.

 It includes libraries, tools, and best practices that streamline the development process by offering reusable components.